Police chief calls for calm after a man is shot and killed during Minneapolis immigration crackdown

 Federal officers wielded batons and deployed flash bangs on the crowd.

-Walz, a Democrat, said in a social media post he had been in contact with the White House.
+Minnesota Democratic Gov. Tim Walz said in a social media post he had been in contact with the White House after the shooting.
 He urged President Donald Trump to end what the Department of Homeland Security has called its largest-ever immigration enforcement operation.

 “Pull the thousands of violent, untrained officers out of Minnesota.
 Now,” Walz said in a post on X.